-Help to Buy is the first time home buyer’s dream come true.
+Is Help to Buy a dream come true for first time home buyers?
 The scheme allows you to borrow up to 40% of the purchase price of a property from the government with as little as a 5% deposit (for more information, read our Help to Buy guide).
 Lots of residents have come to HomeViews to share their experiences of Help to Buy in London.
 So, we decided to share some of the best…

 Lyon Square by Redrow Homes

 Lyon Square is located in the heart of Harrow, an area whose up and coming status has injected new life.
 The postcode now offers a charming mix of shops, eateries, and outdoor spaces, as well as proximity to excellent independent and state schools.